 Second, groundwater depth is important because results are best if soils are dry, since the glue used does not adhere properly when soils are wet.
 Groundwater level variation can be part of hydrological monitoring setups, but also be recorded on soil maps as average highest and lowest groundwater levels (e.g. BIS Nederland, 2018).
 Given that warm and dry weather in late Spring or Summer are often most beneficial for making soil peels, the most relevant groundwater information there is the average lowest groundwater level (which occurs in Summer).
 The global map of groundwater table depths created by Fan et al. (2013), albeit coarse, can give a first indication of whether a region may be suitable for making soil peels.
-Alternatively, high (seasonal/perched) groundwater depths can moreover be inferred from soil type (e.g. Fluvisols, Luvisols) and geomorphology (e.g. lower river terraces, floodplains, wetlands, glacial till landscapes prone to hardpan formation), which information can be found on soil maps and geomorphological maps.
 Subsequent combination of soil texture, organic matter, and groundwater information can then provide insight into where peels can be made (e.g. Fig. 3).
 Combined with information about capillary rise (~2.5 cm in gravel to > 1 m in silt; Singhal and Gupta, 1999), locations of suitable dryness can be found, which is in soils and sediments above the capillary fringe.

-Third, an exposure is essential when making lacquer peels of vertical cross sections of soil or sediment.
-This exposure can be created by digging a soil pit, which can be done by hand.
-Approximately 1 m is needed to have sufficient work space, with a 1.0-1.5 m depth of the pit to obtain a 0.8-1.3 m long peel.
+Third, an elevation difference is essential when making lacquer peels of vertical cross sections of soil or sediment.
+This elevation difference can be created by digging a soil pit, which can be done by hand.
+Approximately 1 m2 is needed to have sufficient work space, with a 1.0-1.5 m depth of the pit to obtain a 0.8-1.3 m long peel.
 However, as digging a pit can be time consuming, the most ideal places to make peels are natural drops in elevation such as eroded river banks, or man-made cases such as road cuts, quarries, construction works (river restoration, cable installation), or archaeological digs.
 Contact local authorities or companies to ask for temporary opportunities, or consult elevation maps for more permanent locations.
 Elevation maps are often available online.
-Detailed digital elevation models (DEM) may also be used, for example the AHN (Actueel Hoogtebestand Nederland)

-in The Netherlands is a freely available elevation map with a resolution of 0.5 by 0.5 m (Van Heerd and Van't Zand, 1999).
+Digital elevation models (DEM) may also be used, for example the AHN (Actueel Hoogtebestand Nederland) in The Netherlands is a freely available elevation map with a resolution of 0.5 by 0.5 m (Van Heerd and Van't Zand, 1999).
 International examples include the EU-DEM with a resolution of 25 by 25 m (EEA, 2018).
-Exposures such as quarries may additionally be found from aerial photography (e.g. GoogleEarth).

 Arrange permission.
 Locate the landowner and ask their permission.
 As many non-soil scientists do not know what a lacquer peel is, a simple explanation free of scientific jargon is to refer to it as a 'soil painting' or 'soil art'.
 Be honest about the use of glue, but also explain that you will clean everything up.
-Check whether the landowner would like to receive notice about the exact moment the fieldwork is planned - though as the process of making a soil peel is weather-dependent, this can often not be indicated much in advance, and acknowledge them in activities resulting from work on their land.
-Making soil peels can be an opportunity to involve land owners as an outreach activity, by having them on site or sharing information (photo/video) about the process.
-In the dry summer of 2018, we created three soil peels on Wageningen University farmland with the pit excavated by Unifarm (farm services) - in return we made a fourth soil peel for Unifarm outreach activities.
+Check whether the landowner would like to receive notice about the exact moment the fieldwork is planned - though as the process of making a soil peel is weather-dependent, this can often not be indicated much in advance.